 The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.

 Validity Period

+Subscriber Certificates

-Certificates issued after the Effective Date MUST have a Validity Period no greater than 60 months.
+Subscriber Certificates issued after the Effective Date MUST have a Validity Period no greater than 60 months.

-Except as provided for below, Certificates issued after 1 April 2015 MUST have a Validity Period no greater than 39 months.
+Except as provided for below, Subscriber Certificates issued after 1 April 2015 MUST have a Validity Period no greater than 39 months.

-Beyond 1 April 2015, CAs MAY continue to issue Certificates with a Validity Period greater than 39 months but not greater than 60 months provided that the CA documents that the Certificate is for a system or software that:
+Beyond 1 April 2015, CAs MAY continue to issue Subscriber Certificates with a Validity Period greater than 39 months but not greater than 60 months provided that the CA documents that the Certificate is for a system or software that:

 was in use prior to the Effective Date;